drduh/YubiKey-Guide/README.md

 **Firewall**

 Enable a basic firewall policy of *deny inbound, allow outbound*.

-Note that Debian does not come with a firewall, simply disabling the services in the previous step is fine.
-The following options have Ubuntu and similar systems in mind.
+Debian does not enable a default host-firewall policy by default.

-On Ubuntu, `ufw` is built in and easy to enable:
+On Ubuntu, [ufw](https://ubuntu.com/server/docs/how-to/security/firewalls/) is built-in and can be enabled with:

 ```bash
 sudo ufw enable